 While freelance networks are fantastic, the work can often be low-paying entrepreneurs that are in early stages of their startup and haven’t yet acquired the capital to pay market rates for experienced work.
 Cold pitches open up doors for your solopreneur business and allow you to take on work that you’d never otherwise get a chance to bid on.

-What’s your biggest struggle with cold pitching?
+What’s your biggest struggle with getting clients, especially when it comes to cold pitching?
+Have any questions about how to pitch your freelance business?
 Leave your thoughts in the comments and I’ll try my best to help!